 In a methadone maintenance program, patients are given a long-term prescription of methadone.
 This allows for brain chemistry to change gradually so that withdrawal symptoms and cravings are not overwhelming.

-Because the brain is given time to recover and adjust, these programs have a much higher success rate and greater effectiveness than abrupt detox approaches.
-Most clinics administering treatment also offer counseling for extra support.
+Because the brain is given time to recover and adjust, the success rate of methadone treatment programs has a much higher success rate and greater effectiveness than abrupt detox approaches.
+Most clinics administering treatment also offer to counsel for extra support.

 Instead of spending time, money, and energy on obtaining harmful drugs, methadone maintenance allows patients to receive controlled, legal, dependable doses.